Tuskiurhil/CCTV-Companion/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

+The windows build comes with a dedicated executable.
+There is no need to download the .py files, just download the .zip archive from the link above.

 [Download the Github Repository](https://github.com/ColditzColligula/CCTV-Companion/archive/refs/heads/main.zip) and open the "cctvc.py" file with Python3.
 If you're **not** using the Windows .exe file, make sure to install the required libraries.